scy/knowledge/src/shell-scripting.md

 The [BashPitfalls](http://mywiki.wooledge.org/BashPitfalls) article on Greg's Wiki contains a _lot_ of detailed knowledge.
 The [BashFAQ](https://mywiki.wooledge.org/BashFAQ) in the same wiki is also very useful.

+Google has published their [bash style guide](https://google.github.io/styleguide/shell.xml), and yes, it's explicitly about bash.
+They even disallow the use of `/bin/sh`.